 Third, we are to be thankful in all our prayers.
 The stories I have heard of what God is doing in so many of your lives through renewed prayer are amazing.
 They have really stirred me up to press on in prayer with thanksgiving.
 Keep telling me and sharing with others these good things.
 God will make this a harvest year if we press on in prayer with the joy of thankfulness.

 Fourth, pray for me that a door be opened for the Word.
 In two senses: 1) that there be open receptive hearts in church from week to week; 2) that my neighbors will be open to the gospel as I share it.
-“The Lord opened Lydia’s heart to give heed to the word” (Acts 16:14).
+“The Lord opened [Lydia’s] heart to pay attention to what was said by Paul” (Acts 16:14).
 That is what I want to happen Sundays and during the week.
 Pray for me.

 Fifth, pray for me that I may make the mystery of Christ clear.
-“Great is the mystery of our religion” (1 Timothy 3:16).
-And O what a calling to proclaim it!
+“Great . . . is the mystery of godliness” (1 Timothy 3:16).
+And O, what a calling to proclaim it!
 I love the preaching office!
 But it is above me.
 Please pray that I understand the mystery of Christ.
 Pray that I choose needful texts.
 Pray that I preach in the power of the Spirit.
 Pray that I speak the truth in love.
-O please pray for me.
+O, please pray for me.
 Without Christ I can do nothing.

 You are in my prayers too!